Exciting News for Interpreters in Dementia Care!

 To start, the language we use must be engaging, accessible, and culturally appropriate.
 This means assessing both the level of English language proficiency and health literacy of our target audiences.
 This is especially important for health information, where misunderstanding the message can have serious consequences.

 A healthcare provider explains a procedure to her patients using inclusive languageInclusiveness requires empathy.
 Our language should reflect an understanding of diverse experiences and perspectives.
-For example, avoid broad generalizations or terms that imply a single ‘norm’.
+For example, avoid broad generalisations or terms that imply a single ‘norm’.

-Recognize and be sensitive to differing cultural attitudes around health, illness, and help-seeking behaviors.
+Recognise and be sensitive to differing cultural attitudes around health, illness, and help-seeking behaviors.
 Promote shared values of access, equity, and empowerment.

 It builds connection, conveys meaning, and ultimately determines whether we achieve our goal: improved health outcomes for all.
 Because when we get the message right, change will follow.